simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-coding-opportunities/index.en.md

 ---
-title: "How to Start a Career in Cybersecurity: Coding Skills and Beyond"
+title: "How to Start a Career in Cybersecurity"
 date: 2023-11-05
 toc: true
 draft: false